I think most people read and write to escape the world. I’m just trying to read and write my way in.

 Her memoir in poetry, Guitar without Strings, was published in 2011.
 She is currently working on two collections of poetry and her first novel is in the editing phase.

 In addition to writing, she dabbles in photography and music.
-Larina plans to learn oil painting after defending her dissertation.
+Larina plans to learn oil painting now that she’s defended her dissertation.

-For more information about my publications, click on the links below at the bottom of this site.
+For more information about her publications, click on the links below at the bottom of this site.